 Figuring out how to use the Composer package manager to handle your project's dependencies can be a bit tricky.
 Using the Drupal Composer Project as a starting point provides you with an opinionated (and Drupal-aware) starting point.
-This project provides help with many of the common initial project setup tasks including the installation of tools like Drush and Drupal Console, as well as setting the correct file permissions required to actually install Drupal.
+This project provides help with many of the common initial project setup tasks including the installation of tools like Drush, as well as setting the correct file permissions required to actually install Drupal.

 Note: As of Drupal 8.8.0, the recommended Composer template is the "officially supported" drupal/recommended-project.
 There are other popular "templates" for starting a new Drupal application with Composer, including drupal-composer/drupal-project.
 You can find the full list in Using Composer to manage Drupal site dependencies on Drupal.org.

 - Use a common scaffold tool for new project setup

 - Leverage Composer to manage all of the dependencies of the codebase